 My husband and I have been mulling over a refinance over the last few months.
-Our mortgage was rolled over to Chase when Washington Mutual folded, and I’ve never really enjoyed the service.
-The clincher came when I called Chase to talk about options and interest rates.
-I did my homework: I checked rates online, pulled my credit report, and ran a quick home valuation so I could approach Chase with solid numbers.
+Our mortgage was rolled over to another banking institution when Washington Mutual folded, and I’ve never really enjoyed the service.
+The clincher came when I called to talk about options and interest rates.
+I did my homework: I checked rates online, pulled my credit report, and ran a quick home valuation so I could approach them with solid numbers.
 Unfortunately, the rate they offered me was nowhere near their best.

 Whether for your mortgage, your day-to-day banking, or your savings and retirements, banks are in the business of customer service.
 And, when your bank is no longer giving you what you need, it might be time to reconsider your relationship.

 Why You Should Break Up With Your Bank

 I’m currently in the process of shopping around a few different institutions, and just as I suspected, they’re all willing to give me much better rates and perks, such as zero closing costs on a refinance.
 It’s given me a lot to think about when it comes to where I do my banking and why.
 But poor rates on a refinance aren’t the only reason to cut ties with your financial institution.